Get alerts of updates about «Pregnancy and breastfeeding»

 In a major systematic review about COVID-19 in pregnant women, studies so far have shown that:

-- Pregnant women have a slightly higher risk of admission to hospital due to COVID-19 than women who are not pregnant, although the risk for both groups is very low.
+- Unvaccinated pregnant women have a slightly higher risk of admission to hospital due to COVID-19 than women who are not pregnant, although the risk for both groups is very low.
+This applies to all variants, although so far most cases of serious illness have been with the delta variant.

 - It is possible that a larger proportion of pregnant women infected with COVID-19 do not develop symptoms, but it may be because healthy pregnant women are being tested to a greater extent.
 The most common symptoms among pregnant women are coughing and difficulty breathing.
 It appears that fever and moderate general symptoms are not as common as in non-pregnant women.